 - Residents are often key contributors to medical student education on the wards, in the ICU, and during subspecialty electives.

 - Preceptor involvement in the ambulatory setting is intense.
-There is one faculty preceptor per three residents during continuity clinics.
+There is one faculty preceptor per three to four residents during continuity clinics.

 - Collaborative practices have a 1:1 faculty-resident ratio and longitudinal relationship between faculty and resident.